amagovpt/autenticacao.gov/pteid-mw-pt/_src/eidmw/eidlibJava_Wrapper/index.md

 ```

 #### Use Contactless
-To use the card's contactless interface, it is necessary to obtain the card's interface and its type, using `getContactInterface()` and `getCardType()` respectively.
+To use the card's contactless interface, it is necessary to obtain the card's interface and its type, using `getCardContactInterface()` and `getCardType()` respectively.

 ```java
 //Gets the Card Contact Interface and type